A Response to Ben Carson's Creation vs. Evolution Video

 For some reason, this quote stands out to me as the most arrogant of all of Carson's quotes on evolution.
 I mean, they're all bad, but this one takes the cake.
-If he had a real point, it would seem to be such an obvious one that you'd wonder how biologists could have missed it for the past 150 years since Darwin write The Origin.
+If he had a real point, it would seem to be such an obvious one that you'd wonder how biologists could have missed it for the past 150 years since Darwin wrote The Origin.

 The answer is that the first plants didn't rely on 'bees and other creatures' for pollination.
 Here's a diagram of plant evolution, showing the major groups.